alvarezloaiciga/webchat/README.md

           label: string,
           required: boolean,
-          rows: number, // Only applicable if type is textarea },
+          rows: number, // Only applicable if type is textarea
+          isInitialMessage: boolean,
+        },
       ]
     }
     ```
     - description: Object describing a web form that should display to new users before they are connected with an agent.
 Leave undefined to disable.
 If fields with and an `id` of `firstName` and `lastName` are defined, Quiq will use the values of these form fields to set the first and last name of the customer within the Agent UI.
+If the isInitialMessage value is set on a field, then it is intended to appear as initial question to the user, and if a value is provided, then this field will be sent as an initial message for the chat.
     - default: `undefined`
     - example:
     ```js